-We have chosen Italian pyrotechnics for this task at around £20 per shot; this T2 pyrotechnic has no hot fallout and zero debris.
+We have chosen Italian pyrotechnics for this task at around £20 per shot; this T2 pyrotechnic has zero debris (all pyro fired combusts meaning no waste to return to the ground).
 Despite this a cordon is required as the device is a projection hazard.